Shea Butter Tutorial

 Unrefined (Virgin) Shea Butter

-At the high end of the shea butter spectrum, you have a natural, manual extraction process that leaves more of the wonderful raw ingredients in the Shea Butter.
+Making high-quality unrefined shea butter is truly a labor of love and a work of art.
+At the high end of the shea butter spectrum, you have a natural, manual extraction process that leaves more of the wonderful raw bioactive nutrients in the Shea Butter.
 This is the best!

 Refined Shea Butter

-This shea butter has been passed through one or more filtering systems.
-It is often deodorized using chemicals, or other processes, to remove the natural nutty aroma.
-It may be bleached, either chemically or as a result of the filtering system used to make it whiter in color.
-It may have a preservative added to it to prevent it from going rancid since the natural antioxidants and vitamins that naturally keep it fresh have been removed.
+Refined shea may have a preservative added to prevent it from going rancid since the natural antioxidants and vitamins that naturally keep it fresh have been removed.
 The quality of this shea butter depends on the refining system used and there is no standard in place.

 Ultra-Refined Shea Butter